ugurterzi/iyzipay/README.md

 3- In the Payment Gateways page please select the "All Payment Gateways" tab and scroll & find & click iyzipay.
 The page reloads you into  Manage Existing Gateways page which you can configure the payment gateways that you already wanted to use.<br />
 4- Scroll to Iyzipay module and enter your Iyzipay credentials such as API and Secret Keys.<br />

+## Localization ##

+If you want to change the order form's language you should open /modules/gateways/iyzipay/index.php and change the related line:
+from: \Iyzipay\Model\Locale::EN
+to: \Iyzipay\Model\Locale::TR

 ## iyzico ##

 As you can figure out you will need an iyzico account to use this module.
 You can simply signup via https://www.iyzico.com/en/ or you may want to test it first.
 It is pretty easy too.
 You can create a sandbox account via https://sandbox-merchant.iyzipay.com/register in just a few minutes and run some tests.